 Request a presentation

 University of Illinois Police officers are available to speak to groups about prevention and mitigation of active threat events.
-To schedule a meeting with your group and an officer, call 217-333-1216.
+Contact our Community Outreach and Support Team to schedule a meeting with your group and an officer.